gazaskygeeks/code-academy/technical-tasks.md

-# GSG Code Academy Selection Process Technical Tasks
+# GSG Code Academy Application Process: Technical Tasks

 In order to be considered for the in person technical interview, **you must complete the following Coding, Typing, and English tasks**.
 We will consider the completion and quality of ALL of these tasks when we make decisions on who to invite for the in-person interview.